b-cubed-eu/documentation/src/content/docs/guides/b3verse.md

 | **impIndicatoR** | Calculate alien impact indicators from occurrence cubes | <https://github.com/b-cubed-eu/impIndicatoR> |
 | **dubicube** | Data exploration for occurrence cubes and uncertainty calculation for indicators | <https://github.com/b-cubed-eu/dubicube> |

+Note that any dependencies not available in mainstream repositories are also added to the R-universe platform.
+These dependencies will be installed automatically but are not explicitly listed above.

 ## Getting started
+### The b3verse workflow

 Occurrence cubes can be derived from GBIF data using the **rgbif** package or simulated using the **gcube** package.
 They are then processed using the `process_cube()` function from the **b3gbi** package.